2022 FIFA World Cup: Team base camps

-Base camps were used by the 32 national squads to stay and train before and during the World Cup tournament.
-In July 2022, FIFA announced the hotels and training sites for each participating team.
-This World Cup was the most compact since the inaugural edition in 1930, with 24 of the 32 teams being within a 10 km radius of each other, and are concentrated within the Doha Area.
-It was the first Cup since 1930 in which players did not need to take flights to matches and could remain at the same training base throughout the entire tournament.
+Each participating team established a "base camp", where they stayed and trained before and during the tournament.
+This World Cup was the most compact since the inaugural edition in 1930, with 24 of the 32 teams being within a 10 km radius of each other, and concentrated in the Doha Area.
+It was the first World Cup since 1930 in which players did not need to take flights to matches, and could remain at the same base camp during the entire tournament.